This five-day course delves into the essential elements of participatory assessments, program design, monitoring, evaluation, and learning.

 Course dates and locations

 Participatory Program Design, Monitoring and Evaluation is offered once or twice a year.
 Each course runs five full days (Thursday to Friday and Monday to Wednesday the following week) and is non-residential.
 Participants make their own accommodation and transport arrangements.
 All course rates include training materials, lunch and morning and afternoon tea.

-More course dates will be announced for the second half of 2016.
+More course dates will be announced for the first half of 2017.

 PPDME 2016 course fees